 What Is Microvascular Surgery?

-Using a microscope, specialized instruments, and tiny needles, a fellowship trained microvascular surgeon reconnects small blood vessels, and nerves to transplant tissue from one part of the body to another.
+Using a microscope, specialized instruments, and tiny needles, a fellowship trained microvascular breast reconstruction surgeon reconnects small blood vessels, and nerves to transplant tissue from a different part of the body to reconstruct the breast such as a DIEP flap.
 Just like transplanting a kidney or other organ from one person to another, the 'flap' of tissue is transplanted.
-The difference is that this tissue is coming from your own body and therefore cannot be rejected.
+Unlike a kidney transplant, the tissue flap is comes from your own body and therefore cannot be rejected.
 Of course in order for the tissue or 'flap' to survive, the circulation must be restored by reconnecting the blood vessels.
 Microvascular surgeons perform free flap breast reconstruction to recreate the breast using natural tissue flaps giving the most natural looking, feeling and long lasting results.

 What Is Nipple-sparing Mastectomy?